MeteoSwiss-APN/pyflexplot/CONTRIBUTING.rst

    :widths: 25 75
    :header-rows: 1

-   * - File / Directory
+   * - File or directory
      - Description
-   * - docs
-     - Directory containing the documentation.
-   * - tests
-     - Directory containing the tests.
-       The directory structure in this folder is the same as in the source folder (src).
-       For each file in the source folder, there is a file with the same name, but, with the prefix ``text_``.
-   * - src
-     - Source folder.
    * - AUTHORS.rst
      - Contains information about the lead developer and contributors.
+   * - .bumpversion.cfg
+     - Configuration file of bumpversion.
    * - CONTRIBUTION.rst
      - Contains all the information you need when you contribute to this project.
+   * - .gitignore
+     - Files and directories ignored by git.
    * - HISTORY.rst
      - Lists the releases and their new features.
    * - LICENSE